jakeoid/memrise-flat/README.md

 - Yes, we know this is CSS abuse, and we should be in the internet jail right now
 - Yes, we know this isn't even properly formated
 - Yes, we know there's no point on doing this
+- Yes, we know this README and Repo are based off of `github-dark`

 ## Contributing